larsonjj/generator-yeogurt/README.md

 If the package installed is a javascript library, you will need to shim it.
 Instructions for this are in the [browserify-shim](#using-non-commonjs-modules-with-browserify-shim) section of this README.

-If the package is CSS, Sass, Less, or Stylus, you can follow the instructions in the [Stylesheets](#stylesheets) section of this README
+If the package is CSS or Sass, you can follow the instructions in the [Stylesheets](#stylesheets) section of this README

 ### Data Files